fursham-h/R-workshop/README.md

 for you to be able to perform data analysis on your own in no time.

 ### What is the structure of this workshop?
-There are 3 key lessons in this workshop;
+There are 3 key lessons in this workshop (click on each of the lessons for an overview);

 1. Basics of R programming
 2. Data manipulation using R